-Magnetic resonance imaging (MRI) uses a strong magnetic field, radio waves, and computers to produce two- or three-dimensional images of the inside of a patient's body.
+Magnetic resonance imaging (MRI) uses a strong magnetic field, radio waves, and computers to produce 2- or 3-dimensional images of the inside of a patient's body.
 It is non-invasive and there is no ionizing radiation exposure to the patient.
 Dynamic MRI differs from standard MRI in that a large number of images are formed successively and rapidly, by continually updating or reacquiring image data.
-Based on the clinical evidence, dynamic magnetic resonance imaging (MRI) is an acceptable alternative modality in patients with complex organ prolapse to supplement the physical examination.
+Based on the clinical evidence, dynamic MRI is an acceptable alternative modality in patients with complex organ prolapse to supplement the physical examination.